-This is the ground floor of a home on Grosse Ile with a 2" concrete base.
-The homeowner removed existing tile and tried to self-install a cement overlay (left).
-But it didn't turn out smooth, and they didn't like their stain sample, so they hired us to install a new overlay (right) and finish the staining.
+This project is the ground floor of a home on Grosse Ile with a 2" concrete sub-floor base.
+The homeowner removed existing tile and began installing a cement overlay (above left).
+The overlay didn't turn out smooth, however, and they weren't pleased with the stain sample, so they hired us to install a new overlay (above right) and finish the staining.

-Here is the same sequence in another part of the first floor.
-Above left is the owner's original overlay effort.
-There is some pink staining because he sanded it with a red sanding disc.
-We resurfaced that area, too, and applied the same color stain used in the other area of the house (above right).
+Here is another part of the home.
+Above left shows the homeowner's original effort.
+There is some pink staining on the overlay because it was sanded with a red buffing disc.
+We resurfaced that area, too, and applied the same color stain.

-Again, after rinsing and neutralizing, we applied two coats of water-based epoxy sealer (above left) and then applied two coats of acrylic floor finish (above right).
-You can see the floor's added luster from the floor finish - sort of like waxing a car.
+After rinsing and neutralizing, we applied two coats of water-based epoxy sealer (above left) and then applied two coats of acrylic floor finish (above right).
+You can see the floor's added luster from the floor finish - similar to waxing a car.

-Here are some more before and after photos.
-Above left is the new overlay we installed and sanded.
-Above right is the final floor after staining, sealing, and waxing.
+Here are more before and after photos.
+Above left shows the new white cement overlay we installed.
+Above right is the final floor after sanding, staining, sealing and waxing.

-These last four photos (above and below) show the owner's original overlay effort on the left, and our final product on the right.
+The last two photos (above) show the owner's original overlay effort on the left, and our final flooring on the right.